 This course examines methods of information gathering and sharing in academic and social environments.
 Students explore applications of the research process, learn strategies for identifying and synthesizing information, and discuss research influences on scholarly conversations.
 Formerly LIS 345, students may not receive credit for both.

 Get personalized help from CWU Libraries.
-Schedule a research consultation to arrange a meeting via Zoom or phone.
+Schedule a research appointment to arrange a meeting via Zoom or in person.
 We are available to help with any aspect of research for your academic assignments including deciding on a topic, developing search strategies, finding and evaluating information, and organizing your research.
 If you need help immediately, send us a chat message or consult a research guide.

 Ask the Libraries